 |Unfair and Constructive Dismissal||£13,704|

-It’s no secret that racism and discrimination is illegal, and workplace discrimination should be rooted out and appropriately sanctioned.
+Now, it doesn’t take a Diversity and Inclusion consultant to make you aware racism and discrimination is illegal, and workplace discrimination should be rooted out and appropriately sanctioned.
 Coupled with the long-lasting effects it has on your employee’s well-being, and your organisations reputation.
 Engaging with a diversity and inclusion consultant can help maximise your growth and support exponentially.

 Many people think Foundation level Diversity and Inclusion Training “is just something you need to do” or “a tick box exercise”.
 However, it has very real, quantifiable and obvious impacts on employees and businesses as detailed above.

 In short, people from all walks of life make an organisation function and grow.
 If people don’t want to work for you through fear of racism, discrimination, harassment and bullying… You don’t have a company; you just have a vessel with a high employee turnover rate.

 6. Stop Viewing Employees as “Human Resources”, Treat Them as “Key Stakeholders”.